AlphaNet offers support for Alphas both on and not on augmentation therapy. Please see the following sections below for more information:

 When you enroll in the program, you will be assigned a REACH Coordinator who will contact you periodically (monthly, quarterly or twice yearly based on your Risk Assessment) to focus specifically on prevention, wellness, and health maintenance activities.
 By signing up, you get access to tools, information, and support you need to help you stay well.

 If you think you qualify for the REACH program and are interested in joining, complete the Risk Assessment.
+Please be aware that at this time, the REACH program is only available to Alphas in the United States.

 As an Alpha on augmentation therapy, you may already be signed up with an AlphaNet Coordinator.
 For those who do not have an AlphaNet Coordinator, our services are free and enrolling is easy.